 In Advanced, check the box Disable CDN for the following roles and enabling the only Administrator is enough.
 Do this only if you are making any changes to your website.

 You don’t require paying much attention to Fragment Cache.

 You just ignore the Monitoring section as you don’t require configuring it.

 The greatest feature of W3 Total Cache Plugin is it supports multiple Extensions.
-It provides extensions for popular plugins and themes which includes Yoast SEO, CloudFlare, etc.
+It provides extensions for popular themes and plug-ins which includes Yoast SEO, CloudFlare, etc.